jinfwhuang/ds-toolkit/experimental/dsn/sia/README.md

 ## Summary

 Sia had really thorough and well writen documentation.
 Unfortunately there weren't available SDKs, only GUI and HTTP client.
 The HTTP client worked quite well, GUI as well.
-The biggest drawback is that you have to spin up own node, as there are no public nodes provided.
+The biggest drawback is that you have to spin up own node, as there are no nodes for public use provided.
 The current size of the chain is ~37 GB.
 After downloading the chain, an api password is saved on your machine, which is used for authentication.

 Useful links: